-4. Greenhouse effect.
+5. Greenhouse effect.
 Most of the Sun's radiation passes through the atmosphere.
 On the other hand, Earth's atmosphere contains gases which absorb most of the infrared radiation, emitted by the Earths surface.
 This leads to the increase of the Earth's temperature and is called the "greenhouse effect."

 Consider the atmosphere to be a thin layer transparent to the sun's radiation, and perfectly absorbent to all the Earth's radiation.
 Assume that the atmosphere radiates half of its energy outward to space and half of it inward back to Earth.
 The Earth is in radiative equilibrium with the Sun and the atmosphere.
 The atmosphere is in radiative equilibrium with the Earth (as it absorbs no Sun's radiation).
 The separation between the atmosphere and the Earth's surface is negligible.
 Calculate the temperature of the Earth.
 How result of this simple model compares with the measured average temperature on the Earth?
-This problem has been graded.

-11 Week XI, 13-19/12/2021
+11 Week XI, 12-18/12/2022